Northchapel and the Sussex Border Path - Circular

 You need to log in as a member of Walkingworld to access the details for this walk.
 Join or log in above if you are already a member.
 Access is available to Walkingworld subscribers or you can buy the walk individually for £1.95 once you are logged in.

 Northchapel lies on the A283 between Haslemere and Petworth.
 Heading south to visit Petworth House or the South Downs, you may well have passed through it without stopping.
-It lies in the Sussex Downs AONB, close to Blackdown, which at 918 feet is the highest point in West Sussex and second only in South East England to Leith Hill at 968 feet.
+It lies close to Blackdown, which at 918 feet is the highest point in West Sussex and second only in South East England to Leith Hill at 968 feet.

-All of this walk takes place within the boundaries of the proposed South Downs National Park, England's tenth and latest National Park, established on 1 April 2010.
+All of this walk takes place within the South Downs National Park, England's tenth and latest National Park, established in 2010.

 You pass through parts of the former Shillinglee Estate (see Additional Information) and enjoy a particularly fine view of the lake on the return leg.
 You will see some very attractive apartments created from the former house and farm buildings.